codingWhale13/MoCoadaptation/README.md

 ## MO Dashboard

 To interact with the experimental results, you can use a web-based GUI created with [Plotly Dash](https://dash.plotly.com).
 It displays a table with all runs and their rewards per objective.
-The same data is presented visually as an approximate Pareto front (this only works in 2d).
+The same data is presented visually as an approximate Pareto front (only implemented for 2d case at the moment).
 Clicking on one of the table entries shows a video of the policy behavior, the distributions of all action and state dimension and highlights the design parameters that were used in the final design cycle.
 The GUI looks like this:

 ![MO Dashboard](media/mo_dashboard.png)